codingwithsasquatch/serverless_ninjas_workshop/5-Logic_App_Overview/Logic_App_Demo/readme.md

 <b>You must go through [Logic App Demo Setup](LogicAppDemoSetup.md) at least once before the following demo will work .
 If reusing the same CosmosDB from a previous run of the demo, it is recommended to walk-thorugh [Clear Data](ClearData.md) to avoid errors</b>

 ## Video of Demo
-Click image to watch video of demo
+Click image to download video of demo walk-through.

 [![Logic App Demo Video](images/logicappdemo_first_frame.png)](LogicAppDemo.mp4)